BlueDevelopersInc/dsu-wiki/docs/suggestions.md

 ### Make suggestion
-The user uses the `!suggest <Suggestion>` command, a new message will be sent in the suggestions channel.. including a Suggestion Number.
+The user uses the `/suggest <Suggestion>` command, a new message will be sent in the suggestions channel.. including a Suggestion Number.

 ### Add a note

-Add a note to tell your user some note about the suggestion. use `!addnote <Suggestion Number> <Note Text>` to add note..
+Add a note to tell your user some note about the suggestion. use `/addnote <Suggestion Number> <Note Text>` to add note..
 Requires Admin in admin list
 As soon as you add it, last one made will be displayed on the suggestion

 ### Approve or deny the suggestion

-use `!approve <Suggestion Number>` or `!deny <Suggestion Number>` to approve or deny Also requires Admin in admins list
+use `/approve <Suggestion Number>` or `/deny <Suggestion Number>` to approve or deny Also requires Admin in admins list